 We begin our sojourn in Gdansk by exploring the historic Main Town.
 The most important streets of Main Town are the Dluga and the Dlugi Targ, which boast most of the finest burghers’ houses and monuments erected during the late Middle Ages.
 Our walk starts at the west end of Dluga Street with the Highland Gate (16th century) that was a part of the city’s fortifications.
 Next to the gate is the medieval Prison Tower that forms part of the 15th-century Gothic walls.
 Close by is the ‘Golden Gate’ (1612-1640) adorned with fine Renaissance sculptural decoration.
 To the left is the St. George’s Court, an impressive example of Flemish style Gothic.

-Our tour continues with an investigation of the important buildings on Dlugi Targ, which begins at the Town Hall and ends at the Motlawa River.
-A feature of this section of the ‘Royal Way’ is the raised terraces that give a unique flavour to Main Town.
+Our tour continues with an investigation of the important buildings on Dlugi Targ, which begins at the Town Hall (interior) and ends at the Motlawa River.
+A feature of this last section of the ‘Royal Way’ is the raised terraces that give a unique flavour to Main Town.
 Among the many magnificent residences along this street, of particular note are the ‘Golden House’ with its outstanding façade and the Artus Court.
 Erected in the late 15th century, it functioned as the town’s merchant union and guilds headquarters.
 We visit the interiors that were reopened in 1997 after extensive refurbishment.
-We also visit the Main Town Hall.
-Its present façade is in the Renaissance style, following the remodelling from the original Gothic in the 16th century by several eminent architects.
-Its interiors were sumptuously decorated and often served as a royal residence.
-Our tour of the interior will include the Red Hall, the Winter Room and the Small Court Room.

 Day 12: Sunday 18 June, Gdansk